TheSingleAlgerianPotato/VLN-Concordia/README.md

 * Navigate directly to the file for the disability you are interested in.
 The repository will be organized to facilitate access to these entries.
 * Future enhancements will include improved navigation features as the database expands.

----

-## License

-*(Consider adding a license for your project, e.g., "This project is licensed under the [NAME OF LICENSE] - see the `LICENSE.md` file for details."
-For now, contributions are accepted under GitHub's standard Terms of Service for user-generated content.)*

----

-*(Optional: You can add an "Acknowledgments" section here if you wish to thank specific contributors or groups as the project grows.)*